TIFFANY CARRELL

 Deliverables

-Concept docs + full project framework
+Concept documentation + full project framework

 Advanced prototype walkthrough scripts for scaffolded expertise